kristjanjansen/fachwerk2/README.md

 createApp(App).mount("#app");
 ```

-[The actual compiler](./src/components/VCompiler.js) is a little more sophisticated, including error handling and injecting utility functions, but the basic idea is the same.
+The actual `<v-compiler>` component [in the codebase](./src/components/VCompiler.js) is a little more sophisticated, including error handling and injecting utility functions, but the basic idea stays the same.

 ### Content display